All themes

 The Tortured Poets Department · 2024

-Angela & Uncle Jerry identify fate versus agency as a central theme, the speaker's helplessness before a prophecy she cannot change, her inability to fix or escape her romantic situation.
+Angela & Uncle Jerry read the song as fate overruling the will to act.
+The speaker is helpless before a prophecy she cannot change and unable to fix or escape her romantic situation.
 Uncle Jerry frames this through the Eve allusion: is this punishment or gift?
 The speaker is powerless to alter what has been written, yet she begs for change.
 Angela notes that it feels like meeting the right person should be impossible, that 'it is written' and perhaps no person was written for the speaker at all.
 The repeated 'please' and 'I've been on my knees' register the speaker's complete inability to change her circumstances.

 Central